shivdeepak/notes.shiv.info/_posts/2025-04-29-using-devcontainers-in-cursor.markdown

 categories: vscode
 ---

 Containerization has revolutionized how we develop and deploy applications.
 Conatiners provide a consistent environments with flexible OS and package configurations across all development stages.
-While Kubernetes can containers in production, developers can use Docker for local development.
+While Kubernetes can run containers in production, developers can use Docker for local development.

 Modern applications often require multiple services (like databases, caches, message queues, or seperate microservices) running simultaneously.
 [Docker Compose](https://docs.docker.com/compose/) excels at orchestrating these multi-container development environments, making it the go-to tool for local development workflows.

 Cursor (or any VS Code Equivalent) has a very nice integration with Docker Compose through [Microsoft's Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

 With Dev Containers, you could manage the docker compose stack from within Cursor.
-Moreover, you could also load the Cursor project inside docker containers, and Cursor's terminal shell (^ + ~) is spawned within the container, which is nice!
+Moreover, you could also load the Cursor project inside docker container, and Cursor's terminal shell (^ + ~) is spawned within the container, which is nice!

 To configure your project with Dev Containers, you need to create a `.devcontainer` directory in the root of your project.
 Inside this directory, you will place your `docker-compose.yml` file, and you create sub directories for individual services (if required).